 Sign Up for Webinars, Conferences, Training, and More

-Scroll through the MITC events calendar to register for upcoming webinars, Regional Agency Conferences, trainings, and other events.
+Scroll through MITC’s workforce management events calendar to register for upcoming webinars, regional agency conferences, trainings, and other events.

 Home & Community Based Service programs are being faced with new challenges prompted be new overtime regulations, managed care, and other unfunded mandates.
 Trying to combat these issues using paper-based or ineffective systems can be expensive and risky.